 We will do a complete transect through a rimmed attached platform in Guadalupe National Park.
 This is a long up-hill hike and to save time we will not have morning lectures.

 We will head back to El Paso Texas for an early dinner and will be dropping you off at El Paso Airport for an evening departure.

-This course runs in December every year and must be booked at least 2 months in advance.
-The course cost is $5000/person and this includes 5-nights hotel stay, all meals, rental cars, fuel, national parks passes, permits, field guide and exercise materials.
+This course is scheduled for the first week of December every year.
+The course cost is $6500/person and this includes 5-nights hotel stay, all meals, rental cars, fuel, national parks passes, permits, field guide and exercise materials.